cortexlabs/cortex/docs/deployments/realtime-api/models.md

       return model.predict(payload)
 ```

-`python_client.get_model()` can also accept a model version if a version other than the highest version number is desired:
+`python_client.get_model()` can also accept a model version if a version other than the highest is desired:

 ```python
 class PythonPredictor: